Introduction to the Transverse Spatial Correlations in Spontaneous Parametric Down-Conversion through the Biphoton Birth Zone: Heisenberg limited temporal correlations in SPDC

 In Type-I SPDC, the signal-idler photon pairs have parallel polarizations, and so they experience the same index of refraction in the nonlinear crystal.
 Consequently, the biphoton wavefunction (not counting pump profile) to lowest order depends on the square of the signal-idler frequency difference.
 As a result, the techniques used to estimate the transverse spatial correlation width $\sigma_{(x_{1}-x_{2})}$ can also be applied to estimating the temporal correlation width $\sigma_{(t_{1}-t_{2})}$, giving us:

 where $\kappa_{1}=\frac{d^{2}k_{1}}{d \omega^{2}}|_{\frac{\omega_{p}}{2}}$ is the group velocity dispersion constant at half the pump frequency.

 Because the signal and idler photons experience the same index of refection in Type-I SPDC, their temporal correlation width can be much smaller than for pairs originating from a Type-II source.
-Indeed, for a 3mm BiBO crystal cut for Type-I SPDC, with a pump wavelength of $775$nm, the temporal correlation width $\sigma^{(PM)}_{(t_{1}-t_{2})}$ is predicted to be approximately $2.0$fs, nearly two orders of magnitude below the width for a typical Type-II source.
+Indeed, for a 3mm BiBO crystal cut for Type-I SPDC, with a pump wavelength of $775$nm, the temporal correlation width $\sigma^{(PM)}_{(t_{1}-t_{2})}$ is predicted to be approximately $4.0$fs, nearly two orders of magnitude below the width for a typical Type-II source.
 With a narrowband pump spectrum, the ratio between $\sigma_{(t_{1}+t_{2})}$ and $\sigma_{(t_{1}-t_{2})}$ can be as large as $10^{9}$, a degree of temporal correlation outstripping any spatial correlations discussed thus far.
 However, even with negligible jitter times and noise in photon counting apparatuses, these temporal correlations are not accessible unless the experimental setup used to measure these correlations accepts a relatively large range of frequencies; the degree of measurable temporal correlations is limited by the frequency-time Heisenberg relation \cite{mandel1995optical}.
+In addition, due to dispersion in optical fiber, the time correlation width measured by ideal photon detectors may still be significantly larger than what could be measured exiting the crystal.
+Indeed, just as there is a simple formula for the temporal spreading of Gaussian pulses due to dispersion, one can show that the final correlation width $\sigma_{(t_{1}-t_{2})_{(f)}}$ is related to the initial correlation width at the source $\sigma_{(t_{1}-t_{2})_{(i)}}$ in a similar way, i.e.,: